Membership

 Prerequisite: None

-When to apply: The call for volunteers for Diplomates to serve as discussants at the 2024 Surgery Summit Residents’ Forums October 24, 2024, in Phoenix, AZ, will be in November 2023.
-Discussants will be notified in September 2024.
+When to apply: The next call for volunteers to serve as discussants at the 2025 Surgery Summit will occur in December 2024.

 Responsibilities: Scientific abstract reviewers evaluate abstracts submitted for presentation at the ACVS Surgery Summit.
 There are seven Scientific Subcommittees: Small Animal Residents’ Forum, Large Animal Residents’ Forum, Poster Session, Small Animal Orthopedic, Large Animal Orthopedic, Small Animal General, and Large Animal General.
 Reviewers for the Residents’ Forums and the Poster Session also serve as judges for the Outstanding Surgery Residents’ Awards during the Surgery Summit.

-Benefits of service: Reviewers for the Residents’ Forums and the Poster Session also serve as judges for the Outstanding Surgery Residents’ Awards during the Surgery Summit and receive a $200 discount on Summit registration.
+Benefits of service: Scientific abstract reviewers earn two maintenance of certification activity points per term of service.
+Reviewers for the Residents’ Forums and the Poster Session also serve as judges for the Outstanding Surgery Residents’ Awards during the Surgery Summit and receive a $200 discount on Summit registration.

 Committee meetings: None.
 Attendance at the Residents’ Forum or Poster Session during the 2024 Surgery Summit is required for reviewers on those subcommittees.
 The 2024 Surgery Summit is October 24–26, 2024, in Phoenix, AZ.